Free Herpes Testing

 Once you contract genital herpes, the virus can lie dormant in your body for years, or you may experience your first break out right away.
 When herpes is active, lesions that are similar to small blisters appear.
 You may also notice soreness, redness and itching in your genital area.

 Herpes lesions can occur anywhere in your genital region, and they can also appear in your mouth if you contract the virus through oral sex.
 While a first outbreak is usually quite uncomfortable, subsequent outbreaks tend to be less severe.
-It is also possible that you may not notice any symptoms, yet you can still transmit the virus to others.
+It is also possible that you may not notice any symptoms, yet you can still transmit the virus to others so it's important to get a herpes test.

 Genital herpes treatment is aimed at reducing the severity and frequency of outbreaks so that you improve the quality of your life.